1997 Major League Baseball postseason: Baltimore Orioles vs. Cleveland Indians

 This was the second straight postseason meeting between the Indians and Orioles.
-The Indians defeated the Orioles in six games to return to the World Series for the second time in three years.
+They last met in the ALDS the previous year, which the Orioles won in four games.
+This time, the Indians returned the favor, defeating the Orioles in six games to return to the World Series for the second time in three years.

 Scott Erickson pitched eight innings of shutout ball as the Orioles won 4-0 in Game 1.
 In Game 2, the Indians came from behind to win thanks to a three-run home run from Marquis Grissom in the top of the eighth.
 When the series shifted to Cleveland, the Indians prevailed in a long and grueling Game 3 thanks to a bunt by Omar Vizquel that scored Grissom in the bottom of the twelfth.
 Game 4 was an offensive slugfest that was won by the Indians as they took a 3-1 series lead.
 Scott Kamieniecki pitches six solid innings as the Orioles took Game 5 to send the series back to Baltimore.
 Game 6 remained scoreless after ten innings of play until Cleveland's Tony Fernández hit a solo home run to put the Indians in the lead for good, effectively securing the pennant.
 Game 6 would ultimately be Cal Ripken Jr.’s final postseason game.

-The Indians would win their next and most recent pennant in 2016 against the Toronto Blue Jays in five games before falling in the World Series.
+The Indians would return to the ALCS the next year, but lost to the eventual World Series champion New York Yankees in six games.
+They would win their next and most recent pennant in 2016 over the Toronto Blue Jays in five games before falling in the World Series.

-The Orioles would not return to the ALCS again until 2014, where they were swept by the Kansas City Royals.
+The Orioles would return to the ALCS in 2014, but were swept by the Kansas City Royals.